 Determining Your Advertising Goals

-Before setting your Amazon PPC budget, you need to determine your advertising goals and PPC Strategy.
 Are you looking to increase sales, drive traffic to your Amazon store, or improve your brand awareness?
 Once you have identified your goals, you can start to plan your budget accordingly.

 Calculating Your Break-Even ACoS